-General Terms of the Bonds
+General Terms of the New Bonds

-The bonds:
+The new bonds:

-- are direct, general, unconditional and unsubordinated Public External Debt of the Republic for which the full faith and credit of the Republic is pledged; - were initially issued in an aggregate principal amount of US\$1,000,000,000; - were issued at 100.000% plus accrued interest, if any, from February 15, 2018; - are subject to an optional redemption with a make-whole premium prior to their scheduled maturity; - have a final maturity date of February 15, 2048; - were issued in denominations of US\$150,000 and in integral multiples of US\$1,000 in excess thereof; - are represented by one or more registered bonds in global form, but in certain limited circumstances may be represented by bonds in certificated form.
-See "Book-Entry Settlement and Clearance".
+- have identical terms and conditions, except for the issue date and issue price, as the initial bonds, and constitute a single series and vote as a single class of debt securities under the indenture; - are direct, general, unconditional, unsubordinated and unsecured Public External Debt of the Republic for which the full faith and credit of the Republic is pledged; - were initially issued in an aggregate principal amount of US\$500,000,000; - were issued at 106.382% plus accrued interest from January 25, 2017 to June 20, 2017, and accrued interest from June 20, 2017 to the settlement date, if settlement occurs after that date; - are not be subject to optional redemption prior to their scheduled maturity; - have a final maturity date of January 25, 2027; - were issued in denominations of US\$100,000 and in integral multiples of US\$1,000 in excess thereof; and - are represented by one or more registered bonds in global form, but in certain limited circumstances may be represented by bonds in certificated form.
+See "Book-Entry Settlement and Clearance."

-Interest on the bonds will:
+Interest on the new bonds will:

-- accrue at the rate of 6.500% per annum; - accrue from the Issue Date or the most recent interest payment date; - be payable semi-annually in arrears on February 15 and August 15 of each year, commencing on August 15, 2018, to the holders of record on the February 10 and August 10 (whether or not a business day) immediately preceding the related interest payment date; and - be computed on the basis of a 360-day year comprised of twelve 30-day months.
+- accrue at the rate of 5.950% per annum; - accrue from the Issue Date or the most recent interest payment date; - be payable semi-annually in arrears on January 25 and July 25 of each year, with the next interest payment on July 25, 2017, to the holders of record on the January 20 and July 20 (whether or not a Business Day) immediately preceding the related interest payment date; and - be computed on the basis of a 360-day year comprised of twelve 30-day months.